Spectral gap in random bipartite biregular graphs and applications: Application: Matrix completion

 The minimum is taken over all possible factorizations of $Y = UV^*$, and the norm $\| X \|_{\ell_2 \to \ell_\infty^n} = \max_i \sqrt{\sum_j X^2_{ij}}$ returns the largest $\ell_2$ norm of a row.
 So, equivalently,

 where $u_i$ and $v_i$ are the rows of $U$ and $V$.
-See \citet{linial2007} for a number of results about the norm $\gamma_2$.
+See \citet*{linial2007} for a number of results about the norm $\gamma_2$.
 In particular, note that

-so we see that $\gamma_2$ is related to two common complexity measures of matrices, the trace norm (sum of singular values, i.e.\ the $\ell^m_2 \to \ell^n_2$ nuclear norm) and rank (\citet{candes2010a}).
+Property \eqref{eq:submultiplicative} says that $\gamma_2$ is sub-multiplicative under the Hadamard product \citep*{lee2008,heiman2014} and will be used in our proof.
+Properties \eqref{eq:trace_norm_equiv} and \eqref{eq:rank_equiv} relate $\gamma_2$ to two common complexity measures of matrices, the trace norm (sum of singular values, i.e.\ the $\ell^m_2 \to \ell^n_2$ nuclear norm) and rank.
 Note also the well-known fact that